riverbed/steelscript/README.rst

 Riverbed SteelScript
 ====================

-This is the top-level directory for the Riverbed SteelScript for Python, a collection of libraries and scripts in Python for interacting with Riverbed devices and other network infrastructure.
+Riverbed SteelScript is a collection of libraries and scripts written in Python for interacting with Riverbed solutions and appliances, and other network infrastructure devices.

 For a complete guide with installation details, see:

   `https://support.riverbed.com/apis/steelscript <https://support.riverbed.com/apis/steelscript>`_

+**Recommendation**: Use SteelScript in a Docker container or directly from the python source code in Github!

 Contribute
 -----------

-Feel free to use, enhance and contribute by creating issues, sendind pull requests (PR), ...
+Feel free to use, enhance and contribute by creating issues, sendind pull requests (PR), extending with new modules ...

 Quick Start
 -----------